AO.com Black Friday deals - offers and sale for 2019

 Games consoles

 Last year, AO.com ran discounts on games consoles too with the PS4 500GB with Red Dead Redemption bundle going for £219 – that’s down from £299.
 It was also one of the cheapest offers compared to John Lewis’ £219.95 and Smyths at £219.99 – that may be a 99p difference, but every little helps.
-The PS4 Slim console is currently £299 at John Lewis without any extras so a bundle is definitely worth holding out for.
+The PS4 Pro console is currently £349 at Currys without any extras so a bundle is definitely worth holding out for.
 Smyths also already has bundles available, but again with the PS4 500GB with FIFA 20 costing £249.99 it’s worth a Black Friday bundle deal.
-Also remember to check in on our GAME Black Friday deals page – GAME already has bundles available with the PS4 500GB with Call of Duty: Modern Warfare coming in at the much lower price of £209.99.
+Also remember to check in on our GAME Black Friday deals page – GAME already has bundles available with the PS4 500GB with Call of Duty: Modern Warfare coming in at £249.99.

 Laptops